-If the servicer chooses to use a processing month, the servicer must enter the COVID-19 payment deferral case by the last day of the processing month.
-If a full monthly contractual payment is required in the processing month because the mortgage loan is 12 months delinquent as of the date of the evaluation, then the servicer must remit and report via a Loan Activity Record (LAR) to

-Fannie Mae the borrower's full monthly contractual payment due in the processing month prior to completing the COVID-19 payment deferral in Fannie Mae's servicing solutions system.
+If the servicer chooses to use a processing month, the servicer must enter the COVID-19 payment deferral case within the processing month, but no later than the last day of such month.
+If a full monthly contractual payment is required in the processing month, then the servicer must remit and report via a Loan Activity Record (LAR) to Fannie Mae the borrower's full monthly contractual payment due in the processing month prior to completing the COVID-19 payment deferral in Fannie Mae's servicing solutions system.